fahek/water-pump-controller-tto5/README.md

 A typical camper van has a tiny bathroom and a kitchen which have water supply.
 The sinks are oftentimes equipped with taps that have integrated switches and there is a toilet which has a pushbutton for flushing.
-It might also have a shower in the batchroom and/or one for taking a shower outside.
+It might also have a shower in the bathroom and/or one for taking a shower outside.

 All switches are basically wired in parallel and turn on a single pump in the water tank.
 There is also a main switch that cuts power to the whole pumping system.